Blogs

 What scientists are finding out the hard way, however, is that the adaptation strategies that seem to just make sense don’t always play out the way we’d have hoped.
 The BBC tells the tale of the critically endangered Asiatic cheetah, a subspecies of which there are only 70 remaining wild members, all of which live in Iran.
 Poaching, rather than climate change, drove down the amount of prey species available to the wild predators.

 Scientists figured that the cheetahs would just adapt to their changing situation by eating more rabbits or rodents, says the BBC, but that isn’t what happened.
-Instead, scientists “found [that] the cats had turned to hunting domestic animals because they could not survive on smaller prey.”
+Instead, scientists “found the cats had turned to hunting domestic animals because they could not survive on smaller prey.”
 So now, the cheetahs are adapting, but they are adapting by taking from farmer’s herds—a strategy that could bring the big cats and the farmers into conflict.
-So far, “[t]he scientists’ study reported that local herders seemed unaware of the Asiatic cheetah’s “depredation of their stock”, perhaps because the cats are so rare.”
+So far, “he scientists’ study reported that local herders seemed unaware of the Asiatic cheetah’s “depredation of their stock”, perhaps because the cats are so rare.”
 They suggest that putting tighter restrictions on poaching could help boost Asiatic cheetah numbers while keeping them away from the farm.

 As with the cheetahs, so too with the myriad other species affected by habitat destruction and climate change.
 Many of them will likely adapt, but not always in ways that are agreeable to human interests.